How to Make Money on Medium: An In-Depth Guide for Beginners

 Medium is not an article directory.
 This is very important to understand up front.
 This isn't like an advanced version of the old article directories that used to spam up the internet wherever you looked.

-Medium also isn’t a substitute for an affiliate site.
-The product heavy top-10 lists aren’t going to gain traction here because that’s not what the millions upon millions of readers there are looking for.
+Medium also isn't a substitute for an affiliate site.
+The product heavy top-10 lists aren't going to gain traction here because that's NOT what the millions upon millions of readers there are looking for.

 Medium is an online publication that really does focus on quality writing.
 Readers come for articles that read like you could find them in a magazine.
 They like informational articles.
 They like personal experience articles.

-Quality definitely gets rewarded over quantity here.
+Quality definitely gets rewarded over quantity in a Medium article.